Shakespeare’s Globe Theatre

 If you’re visiting during the season it is highly recommended to take in a performance.
 A play at the Globe Theatre is very unlike any contemporary Shakespeare performance with much of the audience in the cheap ‘groundling’ space, standing at the front of the stage.

-‘Groundling’ tickets are the cheapest (usually only £5) and offer the best view of the stage.
+‘Groundling’ tickets are the cheapest (starting at just £5) and offer the best view of the stage.
 They’re also the most authentic way to experience a performance at the Globe.
 However, you will be standing for at least two hours (and you’re not allowed to bring anything to sit on).

 Outside the Globe season, the same company performs at the adjacent Sam Wanamaker Playhouse.
 There you will get the same calibre of acting, a more comfortable seat and it will be an authentic Jacobean theatre experience (as opposed to an Elizabethan theatre experience), but it simply isn’t the same experience as watching a play at the Globe Theatre.

-Free tour of Shakespeare’s Globe Theatre with the London Pass
+Free entry to Shakespeare’s Globe Theatre with the London Pass

-The London Pass gives you free entry to the exhibition at Shakespeare’s Globe Theatre and a free tour of the Globe Theatre and free entry to over 80 other attractions in and around London.
+The London Pass gives you free entry to Shakespeare’s Globe Theatre plus entry to over 80 other attractions in London.

 We may earn a small commission if you purchase a London Pass after clicking this link.